turingschool/curriculum/source/academy/workshops/csv/iii.markdown

     test/entry_repository_test.rb:28:in `test_find_by_last_name'
 ```

-The test wants actual objects with a `first_name` method.
-For now, let's just
+The test expects to get back actual objects that have a `first_name` method.
-create a simple `Entry` class that has the data we want:
+The object represents an entry in the phone directory listing, so we'll call
+the object `entry`.

+Create the file:

 {% terminal %}
 $ touch lib/entry.rb
 {% endterminal %}

+We'll use a simple struct for now, and we won't bother testing it directly.
+Perhaps later, if it attracts more behavior, we will make it a more
+sophisticated class and give it its own tests.

 ```ruby
 Entry = Struct.new(:first_name, :last_name)
 ```

+We need to wrap the raw data in the `people` hash in an `Entry` object.
+In the
+`EntryRepository` map through the filtered results and create an `Entry` for
+each one.

 ```ruby
 def find_by_last_name(name)